Office: Pereira North 143

-Gustavo Vejarano is an Associate Professor in the Department of Electrical Engineering and Computer Science and Program Director of the Master of Science in Electrical Engineering at Loyola Marymount University.
+Gustavo Vejarano is an Associate Professor and Graduate Program Director in the Department of Electrical and Computer Engineering at Loyola Marymount University.
 He earned his B.S. in electrical engineering at Universidad del Valle, Cali, Colombia in 2005 and his M.S. and Ph.D. in electrical and computer engineering at the University of Florida, Gainesville, FL in 2009 and 2011 respectively.
 In 2006, he worked for ZTE Corporation as engineer for the deployment of a city-wide cellular network.
 During his Ph.D., he conducted research on wireless communication networks at the Wireless and Mobile Systems Laboratory under Dr. Janise McNair's direction.
 Dr. Vejarano's research group at Loyola Marymount University is the Intelligent and Embedded Networks and Systems Laboratory (Intemnets Lab) where students conduct research under his direction on intelligent and embedded networked systems.
-Their research has been published in journals and conferences of the IEEE.
-Dr. Vejarano is the faculty advisor of the LMU Chapter of the Society of Hispanic and Professional Engineers, Councilor of the Engineering Division of the Council on Undergraduate Research, and Senior Member of the IEEE.
+Their research has been published in journals and conferences of the IEEE and ACM.
+Dr. Vejarano is the faculty advisor of the IEEE and SHPE Student Chapters at LMU, Councilor of the Engineering Division of the Council on Undergraduate Research, and Chair of the IEEE Coastal Los Angeles Section.

 University of Florida : Ph.D., Electrical and Computer Engineering 2011